Homepage look and feel

 [template("icon-cats,col=3")]

-7. To show the category description below the category's icon and title, add a comma after icon-cats and add desc=1 (to show descriptions):
+7. To show the category description below the category's icon and title, add ,desc=1, which tells the merge code to show descriptions:

 [template("icon-cats,desc=1")]

 8. You can use any combination of these settings together, too.
-This merge code will display a total of 9 categories even if there are more, and will display them in rows of 3 with the category descriptions shown:
+This merge code will display a total of nine categories even if there are more, and will display them in rows of three with the category descriptions shown:

 [template("icon-cats,max=9,col=3,desc=1")]